sherlockliang888/sherlockliang888/README.md

 </p>

  I am Fengshou and you may call me Sherlock.
 I have just graduated from [University of Toronto](https://www.utoronto.ca/) 🎓 and I am looking forward to learning and exploring more about data analytics and data science.
   <p align = "left"> What am I up to now..?
-I am currently taking more courses related to data at Cousera and doing projects on my own📚 I will be continuing my post-graduate study in data science starting January 2021 and it will focus on AI development and application. </p>
+I am currently taking more courses related to data via Coursera and doing projects on my own📚 I will be continuing my post-graduate study in data science starting January 2021 and it will focus on AI development and application. </p>

 <br>